 |Latin American Consensus Forecasts||Eastern Europe Consensus Forecasts|

-The table below shows a sample of the data for Chile from one of our surveys of forecasts for Sectoral Growth (in this case, from our August 2017 Latin American Consensus Forecasts survey), together with textual analysis from the same publication.
+The table below shows a sample of the data from our Eastern Europe survey on Sectoral Growth (in this case, from our July 2022 Eastern Europe Consensus Forecasts survey), with selected data for three countries: Czech Republic, Hungary and Poland, together with textual analysis from the same publication.

-A portion of text from Latin American Consensus Forecasts, August 14, 2017.
+A portion of text from Eastern Europe Consensus Forecasts, July 18, 2022.